The Team to End PD:

 - Training for 190 nursing faculty who reach 18,000 nursing students every year

-- Training for 280 Research Advocates who are forging partnerships with 500 professionals and institutions have helped to enroll 1,200 people in clinical trials seeking better treatments and a cure
+- Training for 280 Research Advocates who work with 500 professionals and have helped to enroll 1,200 people in clinical trials seeking better treatments and a cure

 What We’re Doing